KimStebel/blog/resources/deploying-to-bluemix.md

   buildpack: https://github.com/heroku/heroku-buildpack-clojure.git
 ```

 This tells Bluemix to use a custom buildpack for Clojure and the `cflinuxfs2` stack, which gives us Ubuntu 14.04 instead of the default 10.04.
-Can you believe Bluemix still uses 10.04 as a default?
+Can you believe Bluemix is still using 10.04 by default?
 [That's not even supported anymore!](https://wiki.ubuntu.com/Releases)

 ### Add a `Procfile`